bernardo-sabino/avant-finalproject/README.md

 ---
 ## 📦 Hardware Actuator Node (`vant_actuator_pkg`)

-In addition to the Gazebo simulation, this project includes a third ROS 2 node, `vant_actuator_pkg`, which is responsible for the **physical hardware actuation** of the hook mechanism.
+In addition to the Gazebo simulation, this project includes another ROS 2 node, `vant_actuator_pkg`, which is responsible for the **physical hardware actuation** of the hook mechanism.

 ### Scope and Logic